smartphone-in-the-sand-990x358

 Institutional Accreditation

 In the case of programs that do not have programmatic accreditation, applicants can look to institutional accreditation.
-This accreditation, which involves the evaluation of a school as a whole, is offered by several regionally-based accrediting bodies.
+Several regionally-based accrediting bodies offer this accreditation, which involves the evaluation of a school as a whole.

 When looking for undergraduate and graduate programs is essential to choose a school that has been recognized by an organization approved by one of the organizations approved by the US Department of Education’s Council for Higher Education Accreditation (CHEA):